 - Non-internal users can not see project activity even if they have the permission on the project.

-- Non-internal users cannot log spent time and are not included in Budgets plugin so it is not possible to automatically convert their spent time to money.
+- Non-internal users are not included in the Budgets plugin so it is not possible to automatically convert their spent time to money.